Yelp/mrjob/docs/guides/setup-cookbook.rst

 By default, shell scripts ignore errors and simply move to the next line when they fail.

-To fail on errors, use:
+To fail on errors, use the :mrjob-opt:`sh_bin` option:

 .. code-block:: sh

-    --setup 'set -e'
+    --sh-bin 'sh -e'

 Using bash
 ----------